ACP in the Research-Verification Loop

 • Static deployments where the LLM backend never changes

-• Initial development of the Nexus Planner (which can be trained on simulated trajectories without real LLM interaction)
+• Initial development of the neXus Planner (can be trained on simulated trajectories without real LLM interaction)

-• R2 bucket remains the single source of truth; agents write evidence packets there
+• R2 bucket remains the single source of truth; agents write results there

 • Sync worker is unaffected; agent outputs are text artifacts like any other

-• LightRAG continues as the primary GraphRAG backend; agents query it via MCP
+• Knowledge graph backends continue as the primary retrieval layer; agents query them via MCP

 • Flow-GRPO training pipeline ingests agent trajectories as additional training data; the llm_backend field enables per-backend reward analysis